 9. Holiday Fireworks Shows

 The evening crowd was unbelievable when we stayed in Magic Kingdom to watch Holiday Wishes last year but the spectacular fireworks show was worth it.
-This fireworks show is part of Mickey's Very Merry Christmas Party but is also shown for regular park guests during Christmas and New Year's weeks.
+This fireworks show, hosted by Jiminy Cricket, is part of Mickey's Very Merry Christmas Party but is also shown for regular park guests during Christmas and New Year's weeks.
 It is seriously like a tide of people moving after the show so if you have children with you then hold on tightly!
 The IllumiNations: Reflections of Earth fireworks show at EPCOT also features a holiday finale during the Christmas season.

 Other Special Events

 Even though we have visited Disney World twice during the holiday season there are still a number of special events and activities that we haven't had the opportunity to experience yet and Disney seems to add something new every year.
 These include:

-- Mickey's Very Merry Christmas Party - an after-hours Christmas party held on select evenings at Magic Kingdom starting in November and running until a few days prior to Christmas (November 9th-December 22nd, 2017).
+- Mickey's Very Merry Christmas Party - an after-hours Christmas party held on select evenings at Magic Kingdom starting in November and running until a few days prior to Christmas (November 8th-December 21st, 2018).
 This is a special ticketed event and the park is closed to other guests.

 - EPCOT Candlelight Processional - Each year a celebrity narrator tells the biblical story of Christmas accompanied by a 50-piece orchestra and several choirs.
 Presented 3 times per night from November 22nd - December 30, 2018.

-- Jingle Bell, Jingle BAM at Disney's Hollywood Studios - a mixed-media fireworks show which was new for the 2016 holiday season - held nightly beginning November 9, 2017.
-There's also a Jingle Bell, Jingle BAM Holiday Dessert Party at Disney's Hollywood Studios November 9, 2017 through December 31, 2017.
+- Jingle Bell, Jingle BAM at Disney's Hollywood Studios - a mixed-media fireworks show which was new for the 2016 holiday season - held nightly beginning November 6, 2018 through January 6, 2019.
+There's also a Jingle Bell, Jingle BAM Holiday Dessert Party at Disney's Hollywood Studios November 6, 2018 through January 6, 2019 that includes a reserved viewing area for Jingle Bell, Jingle BAM.

-- Christmas Tree Trail at Disney Springs - a collection of 25 custom-decorated trees each inspired by a popular Disney character or theme - on display November 10, 2017 through January 7, 2018.
+- Christmas Tree Trail at Disney Springs - a collection of custom-decorated trees each inspired by a popular Disney character or theme - on display beginning in November 2018.